AdaCore/spark2014/docs/ug/en/source/how_to_investigate_unproved_checks.rst

   in the code only those assertions that help getting automatic proof, and to remove other assertions that were inserted during interaction.

+When using switch ``--info``, |GNATprove| issues information messages regarding internal decisions that could influence provability:

+* whether candidate loops for :ref:`Automatic Unrolling of Simple For-Loops` are effectively unrolled or not;
+* whether candidate subprograms for :ref:`Contextual Analysis of Subprograms Without Contracts` are effectively inlined for proof or not;
+* whether possible subprogram nontermination impacts the proof of calls to that subprogram (see the note in the section on :ref:`Subprogram Termination`)

 .. _Investigating Prover Shortcomings:

 Investigating Prover Shortcomings